jamesplease/redux-resource/docs/guides/lists.md

 ### Avoid Dynamic Lists

-Just like labels, dynamically-named lists are harder to reason about.
+As with named requests, dynamically-named lists are harder to reason about.
 We strongly recommend that you use statically-named lists whenever possible.

 There may be valid reasons to use dynamically-named lists, but they are few and far between.